python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 suitable install location and method would need to be created, discussed and decided that would avoid name clashes.

-Therefore, to keep this PEP in scope, the current approach was retained.
+Therefore, to keep PEP 639 in scope, the current approach was retained.

 Name the subdirectory ``license_files``